openwebf/webf/webf/example/README.md

-# kraken_example
+# webf_example

-Demonstrates how to use the kraken plugin.
+Demonstrates how to use the webf plugin.

 ## Getting Started